Alizmn/Alizmn/README.md

                         Typeccript,
                         Docker
               ],
- challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript" }
+ challenge: "I am doing the AppFromHome challenge focused on react and react native" }
 ```